Packaging is a huge deal for online shops, and here at Little Red Tarot we put a huge amount of thought into ours!

 We only use bubble wrap where strictly necessary.

 Our bubble wrap comes from the local community here in Machynlleth, mid-Wales.
 Friends and neighbours are all too happy to have a ‘local recycling facility’ for used bubble wrap, and bags of the stuff regularly turn up on our doorstep!
+We also re-use the bubble-wrap we receive from suppliers.

-Other plastic padding such as large air pillows and foam wrap also comes from our local community in the same way.
+Other plastic padding such as large air pillows and foam wrap also comes from our local community and suppliers in the same way.
 In this way we ensure that we never have to buy new plastic, and instead give a second use to plastic that would otherwise go straight to landfill.

 Recyclable & Compostable